jpereiran/jpereiran.github.io/_posts/2019-13-06-Excel-automation-with-pywin32.markdown

 ---
 title:  "Automating Excel tasks with Pywin32"
-date:   2019-06-12 20:45:16
+date:   2019-06-13 20:45:16
 categories: articles
 ---

-Besides my regular job, I'm also a teaching assistant of the strategic planning course at my university.
-Here, to evaluate the students, we give them a business scenario and an Excel file with a set of questions in a predefined template.
+Besides my regular job, I'm also a teaching assistant at the strategic planning course in my university.
+There, to evaluate the students, we give them a business scenario and an Excel file with a set of questions in a predefined template.

 Image example 1